Inanna: Modern relevance

 Inanna has become an important figure in modern feminist theory because she appears in the male-dominated Sumerian pantheon, but is equally if not more powerful than accompanying male deities.
 Simone de Beauvoir, in her book The Second Sex (1949), argues that Inanna, along with other powerful female deities of antiquity, have been marginalized by modern culture in favor of male deities.
 However, Tikva Frymer-Kensky has argued that Inanna was from the beginning a "marginal figure" in Sumerian religion, embodying the "socially unacceptable" archetype of the "undomesticated, unattached woman".
 Feminist author Johanna Stuckey disagrees, pointing out Inanna's centrality in Sumerian religion and her broad diversity of powers, inconsistent with any view of her as "marginal".
 Assyriologist Julia M. Asher-Greve, a specialist in women's roles in antiquity, deprecates Frymer-Kensky's studies of Mesopotamian religion generally, especially criticizing Frymer-Kensky's focus on fertility, her narrow selection of sources, and her "mirror theory" that position of goddesses in the pantheon reflected that of ordinary women in society, concluding that her works do not accurately reflect the complex and changing roles of goddesses in ancient Mesopotamia.
 Ilona Zsolnay is also skeptical of Frymer-Kensky's methodology.

 Inanna is also an important figure in BDSM culture.
 The portrayal of Inanna in the Inanna and Ebih myth is cited as a precursor of the dominatrix archetype, characterizing her as a powerful woman who forces gods and men to submit to her.
 In mythology, Inanna's submissives danced in rituals while being whipped for her satisfaction.
 When victims begged for mercy, Inanna ended the flagellation, prefiguring the BDSM safeword concept.

 In Neopaganism and Sumerian reconstructionism

 Inanna is a name of the Goddess used in modern Neopaganism and Wicca, for example in the "Burning Times Chant", one of the most widely used Wiccan liturgies.
 Inanna's Descent into the Underworld was the inspiration for the "Descent of the Goddess", one of the most popular texts of Gardnerian Wicca.

 In popular culture

 Ishtar is a key figure in the novel The Ship of Ishtar by A. Merritt.

 Inanna is the protagonist of Star Dancer (1993), a fantasy novel by Fay Sampson.

-In the Kurdish feature film, Where is Gilgamesh?
-(2024) based on the Epic of Gilgamesh, Inanna appears as a rival of Gilgamesh and a protector of an ancient hidden secret written on a Sumerian tablet.
+The goddess Inanna serves as the main female protagonist in the first two films of the Myth Trilogy, a three-part Kurdish-American film series based on ancient mythologies.
+In the feature film Where Is Gilgamesh?
+(2024), which is based on the Epic of Gilgamesh, she appears as a rival to Gilgamesh and the protector of an ancient hidden secret.
+In the science fiction follow-up, Anfa 8 (2026), the narrative and her character are based on the Descent of Inanna into the Underworld.